Skip to main content

 PoE Passthrough on the AC12

-Learn how to configure a PoE passthrough on the AC 12
+Learn how to configure a PoE passthrough on the AC12

-Updated over a week ago
+Updated over 2 months ago

 The Verkada AC12 one-door controller physically connects to door components to manage access.
 The AC12 can operate as a single unmanaged Power over Ethernet (PoE)+ switch port to power an additional device, such as a Verkada camera.